daphneweemering/trial-participation/README.md

-## Barriers and facilitators of clinical trial participation in neurodegenerative diseases: A systematic review and meta-analysis
+## Trial participation in neurodegenerative diseases: barriers and facilitators.
+A systematic review and meta-analyses.

-**This study is still ongoing.
-Information on this page may not be correct/finished.**

-This research repository contains all material related to our study *"Barriers and facilitators of clinical trial participation in neurodegenerative diseases: A systematic review and meta-analysis"*.
+This research repository contains all material related to our study *"Trial participation in neurodegenerative diseases: barriers and facilitators.
+A systematic review and meta-analyses."* published open access in [Neurology](https://www.neurology.org/doi/10.1212/WNL.0000000000209503).

 # What's the project about? #
 There is a pressing need for effective therapies in neurodegenerative diseases, and clinical trials form a key step in the process.
 However, the proportion of trial participants is low, especially in minority groups.
 This ultimately leads to limited generalizability and underpowered trial results, both interfering in properly assessing new therapies.
 By systematically reviewing the literature and employing meta-analyses on created themes, we aimed to identify factors that influence trial participation.
 By combining a qualitative thematic analysis with a quantitative meta-analysis, we aimed to provide a comprehensive overview of key factors that contribute to trial participation, thereby informing investigators how to better align their recruitment strategies.